 Gum use should be cut down gradually as your quit progresses

 Lozenges are placed in the mouth and dissolve slowly to release nicotine, in a similar way to nicotine gum.
 To release the nicotine from the lozenge, suck until the taste becomes strong or hot.
 Then rest the lozenge inside your cheek – when the taste fades, suck again to release more nicotine.
 Lozenges take around 20 minutes to dissolve completely.

 We also offer medications – in tablet form – to help people stop smoking.
 Medication is only available on prescription, and can be requested by your advisor after assessment.
-It can not be used if you are pregnant, under 18, or have certain pre-existing medical conditions.
+It can not be used if you are pregnant or breastfeeding, if you’re under 18, or if you have certain pre-existing medical conditions.
 Does not contain nicotine.